achraffaris/faristours/README.md

 # faristours
-Tours Booking Web App built in Django &amp; Ajax
+Tours Booking Web App built in Django &amp; Ajax this is a test